Wonderland Engine for Unity Developers

 Wonderland Engine does not have an equivalent to prefabs yet.
 Instead, you can set up a prototype in the scene, and object.clone() the hierarchy with all of its components.

-Alternatively, move the prefab object in a separate scene to spawn it via Scene.append() during runtime.
+Alternatively, move the prefab object in a separate scene to load it during runtime using engine.loadPrefab(…) and instantiating it.

 Importing Assets